vickmuir/Backup/faqs.md

 ## What happens to open files?
 {: faq}

-By default the base client has a state-of-the-art technology to handle most open files that are running on the OS.
+By default, the base client has a state-of-the-art technology to handle most open files that are running on the OS.

 <hr>